BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/new and planned/_index.md

 - Other report types (service invoices/credit memos)
     - Pos. service invoices
     - Pos. service credit memos
+### Version 2.4.0.1 - 03.03.2023
+- Correction for sending external documents:
+ - The parameter DocName no longer needs to be filled for successfully sending external documents.
 ### Version 2.4.0.0 - 16.02.2023
 - Added function for sending of external documents